Coordinator client API

 POST /api/v2/update

-This API endpoint only works if Users
+This API endpoint only works if Users are defined in the Manifest.

 It requires uploading a manifest containing only the packages to be updated, or, if enabled, a completely new manifest.